-Though she never won the critical acclaim of Alfred Stieglitz or other artistic photographers of her day, she did concentrate on photography as an art form.
+Though Johnston never won the critical acclaim of Alfred Stieglitz or other artistic photographers of her day, she did concentrate on photography as an art form.

 Her contribution to photography was not in technology or in artistic innovation but in excellence as a practitioner of her art.
-“I wore out one camera after another,” she bragged, “and I never had any of those fancy gadgets.
-Always judged exposure by guess.”
-Once a technique worked she often stuck with it, perhaps at a sacrifice to experimentation.
-She used the developing agent Eikonogen, for example, long after most photographers had abandoned it as obsolete.
 Perhaps her genius was in doing the ordinary exceptionally well.

 Though Johnston did mostly documentary and portrait photography in the 1890s, she earned a reputation as an artistic photographer, one of the vanguard.